nwm-54/hecdss/README.md

-[^1]: To view the data of each pathname, follow -> Raw Data
+[^1]: To view the data of each pathname, select pathname -> Display -> Raw Data...
 [^2]: Reject datapoints are not deleted but are marked with value of -3.4028234663852886e+38.
-Datapoint with this values are not displayed and used in calculation
+Datapoints with this values are neither displayed nor use in calculation